edgar-bonet/tiny-morse-decoder/README.md

 for ATtiny experts][challenge] by Tom Boyd, but I slightly bent the rules of the challenge:

-1. This program targets the [ATtiny13A][] microcontroller, whereas the challenge requires the (way too powerful) ATtiny85.
+1. Whereas the challenge requires the somewhat overpowered ATtiny85 microcontroller, this program targets the much smaller [ATtiny13A][], although it does also work on the attinies 25, 45 and 85.
 2. It's written in plain C and compiled with gcc, instead of going through the Arduino IDE.